xethlyx/traefik-real-ip/README.md

 # Traefik Real IP

 If Traefik is behind a load balancer, it won't be able to get the Real IP from the external client by checking the remote IP address.
+Traefik can be configured to accept `X-Real-Ip` and `X-Forwarded-For`, but `X-Real-Ip` is only set to the IP of the connecting proxy.
+This bridges the gap and passes the data downwards to applications behind the proxy.

-This plugin solves this issue by overwriting the X-Real-Ip with an IP from the X-Forwarded-For or Cf-Connecting-Ip (if from Cloudflare) header.
-The real IP will be the first one that is not included in any of the CIDRs passed as the ExcludedNets parameter.
-The evaluation of the X-Forwarded-For or Cf-Connecting-Ip (if from Cloudflare) IPs will go from the last to the first one.
+Evaluation of `X-Forwarded-For` IPs will go from the last to first, breaking on the first untrusted IP.
+This also removes all untrusted IPs from `X-Forwarded-For`.

 #
 ## Configuration